 In order to assist undergraduates entitled to public support, the College and the University jointly provided bursaries to help those of limited financial means.
-In 2021-22 a total of £184k was awarded through such bursaries to 65 students of the College (in 2020-21 £215k was comparably awarded to 74 students of the College).
+In 2022-23 a total of £226k was awarded through such bursaries to 61 students of the College (in 2021-22 £184k was comparably awarded to 65 students of the College).

 The College operates a hardship fund to support students who need further help.
-Awards totalling £8k were made during the year (£2k in 2020-21).
+Awards totalling £26k were made during the year (£8k was also awarded for this purpose in 2021-22).

-The amount of support awarded to the College's students through scholarships, prizes and travel & research grants in 2021-22 was £212k (£152k awarded in 2020-21).
+The amount of support awarded to the College's students through scholarships, prizes and travel & research grants in 2022-23 was £236k (£212k awarded in 2021-22).